 Easton Farm Park, near Woodbridge, also makes for a great day out.
 This family-friendly attraction offers pony rides, cuddles with baby animals such as pigs and sheep and a miniature railway.
 Tickets cost £9 for adults and well-behaved dogs on leads are welcome to explore the grounds.

-If horses are your thing, you’ll be pleased to hear dogs are also welcome at The Suffolk Punch Trust in Hollesley.
-Find out how the county’s famous horses shaped the local landscape before enjoying one of three signposted walks around the farm.
+If horses are your thing, you’ll be pleased to hear dogs are welcome at The Suffolk Punch Trust in Hollesley.
+Learn how the county’s famous horses shaped the local landscape before enjoying one of the signposted walks around the farm.
 Again, entry costs £9 for adults and is free for dogs.

 Just up the road you’ll find the Dunwich Heath & Beach nature reserve, which is owned by the National Trust.
-Its website has some great suggestions for dog walks and although the reserve is beautiful all year round, during the summer months, colourful heather carpets the ground.
+It is best visited in the summer, when colourful heather carpets the ground.
 Take a look at the National Trust website for some great dog walk suggestions.

-From Southwold, you can walk to the neighbouring village of Walberswick in around 40 minutes by following the riverbank and crossing the Bailey Bridge.
-If your legs are aching – or you only want to walk one way – hop aboard the Walberswick Ferry.
+From Southwold, you can walk to the neighbouring village of Walberswick in around 40 minutes.
+But if your legs are aching – or you only want to walk one way – hop aboard the Walberswick Ferry.
 This traditional rowboat service has been offered by the Church family for more than 125 years during the summer months.
 Single fares cost £1 for adults while dogs travel free.

-Woodbridge is also a great place to enjoy a stroll – the footpath along the River Deben makes for a lovely walk.
-There’s more to Snape Maltings than just shops, too.
+It’s lovely to stroll alongside the River Deben in Woodbridge and there’s more to Snape Maltings than just shops, too.
 The River Alde runs right alongside it and the surrounding marshland is popular with both walkers and bird watchers.
-There are plenty of popular walking trails in Snape Maltings, too.
+Click here to find out about the local walking trails.

-BEST PLACE TO GRAB A BITE?
 Aldeburgh is renowned for its fish and chips and it would be criminal to miss out.
-The original and best come from the imaginatively-named Aldeburgh Fish & Chip Shop, which has been frying fresh, East Coast fish the same way for more than 50 years.
+The best come from the imaginatively-named Aldeburgh Fish & Chip Shop, which has been in business for more than 50 years.
 There’s a reason the queue is always out of the door!
-If you can’t be bothered to queue, check out the family-run fish shop’s other locations in town – The Golden Galleon and The Upper Deck.
+If you don’t want to queue, check out the family-run fish shop’s other locations, The Golden Galleon and The Upper Deck.

 The Tea Hut in Woodbridge is a great place to refuel after a walk along the River Deben.
-Dogs are welcome inside but there’s also a lovely deck that can be enjoyed if you visit during the summer months.
-The King’s Head in also well worth a visit for the “Mutt’s Menu” alone.
+Dogs are welcome inside but there’s also a lovely deck that’s great during the summer months.
+The King’s Head is also worth a visit for the “Mutt’s Menu” alone.
 All items cost £1 and delicacies include Honey-Dried Pig Snout and Cow Ears.
 You’ll also get to meet resident Labradors, Sydney and Buddy.

-If you like popping out for coffee and cake, you’ll love Honey + Harvey, which has branches in Woodbridge and nearby Melton that are super dog-friendly.
-Many of the pubs in Southwold also welcome pets, including The Lord Nelson – a nautical but nice pub that serves everything from scampi to steak.
+If you like popping out for coffee and cake, you’ll love Honey + Harvey, which has branches in Woodbridge and Melton.
+Many pubs in Southwold also welcome pets, including the nautical but nice Lord Nelson.
 Many of the pubs, cafes and restaurants really champion Suffolk produce, which is great to see.

-FIND OUT MORE: To find out more about the Suffolk Heritage Coast or get ideas for dog-friendly things to see and do, check out the official Suffolk tourism website.
+For further information about the Suffolk Heritage Coast or to get more ideas for dog-friendly things to see and do, check out the official Suffolk tourism website.